 How do I volunteer?
-There is a volunteer section on the registration form.
+You can choose to volunteer as part of the registration process.

 What do volunteers do?
 Classroom helpers simply help the kids follow instructions for 50 minutes (e.g., “No, sweetie, cut the construction paper, not your hair.”)
 We also have hall monitors, babysitters, and people to help us set up and clean up.

 Can I volunteer if I have young kids with me?
 Sure.
 However, we can only use you as a hall monitor or babysitter, and we typically have more volunteers than positions.